ello/wtf/_posts/help/2015-01-21-audio-and-video.md

 ## How can I tell sound and video files apart before playing them?

 Sound files have a round button; video has a square button.
-A video preview is rectangular because it is the proportion of the video, while a sound preview is square because it is based on the album's cover art.
+A video preview is rectangular because it is the proportion of the video, while a sound preview is square because it is based on the album’s cover art.

 ## I don’t like the third party ads in embedded media and I never want to see them on Ello.
 How do I hide media that may have ads?